BoBBy1k/wotm-deckbuilder/README.md

-Fan-made deck builder for the World of Tanks miniatures tabletop game built with React. https://www.gf9games.com/worldoftanks/113/whatis/
+Fan-made deck builder for the World of Tanks miniatures tabletop game built using React without any additional libraries. https://www.gf9games.com/worldoftanks/113/whatis/

 Main goal - Facilitating sharing of a single game set between two players or reducing the setup time for a single player.